Posted on Monday, October 26, 2020

 Use of Extension Facilities

-Use of indoor facilities (meeting halls, conference rooms) by the general public for in-person group meetings, group workshops, and group activities are not permitted at this time.
+Use of indoor facilities (meeting halls, conference rooms) by the general public for in-person group meetings, group workshops, and group activities are not available at this time.
 In an abundance of caution, and as a preventative measure benefitting public health, all special events and activities involving group gatherings (meetings, workshops, lectures, trainings) will not occur until further notice.
 Where feasible, educational programs will still take place using distance technologies like Zoom or internet-based webinars (accessed from your computer or other social media device).
-All on-line opportunities will be posted on this website.

 We urge everyone to continue practicing "physical distancing", which includes avoiding group gatherings, avoiding close face-to-face interactions with other people, and maintaining distance (a minimum of 6 feet or 2 meters) from others.
 Continue to use good hygiene practices as recommended by the CDC and Health Department.
 Wear your facemask when interacting with people, or when you are near other people.
 Wash your hands often with soap and water.
 If soap and water are not available, use an alcohol-based hand sanitizer with at least 60% alcohol.
 Avoid touching your eyes, nose, mouth and face.
 Avoid close contact with people who are sick or exhibit symptoms of illness.
 Please be considerate of the health of others by staying home when you are sick.